blakedietz/app-ideas/README.md

 ## Show open tabs in chrome specifically in full screen

-## Chrome extension for reddit or some other popular site like lobste.rs
+## Chrome extension for reddit or some other popular site like lobste.rs that is similar to hacker news tiling on homepage

 # App

-## 50 shades of gray kama sutra applicaiton

-The title says it all.
-Mainly looking to play off of the hype of the movie in January.

 ## Split time